 Yep, one helluva brain dump that literally went for 000s of rows on my original excel sheet.
 I’m a systems queen.
 It scared the living be-jesus even out of ME.

-The first coloured column you see was my first attempt to break my knowledge base into sections that made sense to be sold together.
+The first coloured column you see was my first attempt to break my knowledge base into sections that made sense to be studied together.
 These sections now form the 4 Levels in my Library – the Basics, Foundations, Everyday and Specialist Levels.

 Only two of them have been populated so far.